sjovic/library/tech9/day1/README.md

 Step 4 - Adding controller
 --------------------------

-1. Add controller with appropiate request mappings.
+1. Add controller with appropriate request mappings.
 2. Retrieve the in-memory date with Restful client (Postman) and examine the result set (JSON)
+3. Refactor tests to use spring junit runner

 Step 4 - Assignment
 -------------------